RaghdaaMoustafa/apartment-app/README.md

 1. Clone the repository
 2. Set up environment variables in both backend and frontend
 3. Run `docker-compose up -d --build`
+4. Run `docker-compose exec backend npx ts-node src/seeds/populate-apartments.ts` to populate mongoDB
-4. Access the application at http://localhost:3000
+5. Access the application at http://localhost:3000
-5. API is available at http://localhost:5000/api/apartments
+6. API is available at http://localhost:5000/api/apartments

 The application should now be running with a complete apartment listing system including image upload, search functionality, and responsive design.